apivideo/api.video-reactnative-live-stream/README.md

 </documentation_only>-->
 ## Project description

-This module is made for broadcasting rtmp live stream from smartphone camera
+This module is made for broadcasting RTMP live stream from smartphone camera

 ## Getting started

-:warning: **The React Native Live Stream SDK is designed for 0.69.1 version of React Native.
-Using the SDK with >0.69.1 of React Native can cause unexpected behaviour**

 ### Installation